ritamdas2/smart-connected-systems/quest-4/report.md

 ### Hardware & Embedded C
 ***************BRI ANNE************* add esp code/hardware info
 ### Node.js & Web Client
 The server.js file reads in a time stamp, fob id, and vote from the ESP32 through UDP socket.
-The server also puts this info into a LevelDB in json format.
+The server creates a DB and puts this info into the DB in json format.

 ` db - Key : Value`
    `{